Wil van Gogh: Life

-As the daughter of a Dutch Reformed pastor and a certified teacher of scripture, Wil was somewhat unusual as a Dutch feminist.
+As the daughter of a Dutch Reformed pastor and a certified teacher of scripture, Van Gogh was somewhat unusual as a Dutch feminist.
 She joined the movement with other friends, including Marie Jungius and Marie Mensing, who were part of the organizing committee for an exhibition of the "National Exhibition of Women's Labor" (Nationale Tentoonstelling van Vrouwenarbeid) in 1898.
-Wil played a substantial role in the exhibition, held in Scheveningseweg in The Hague.
+Van Gogh played a substantial role in the exhibition, held in Scheveningseweg in The Hague.
 The ten-week exhibit had some 90,000 visitors and was a highly profitable enterprise; funds raised from the exhibition, 20,000 Dutch guilders, served to establish the Dutch National Bureau for Women's Labor.
 Conservative Christian women and men were warned to stay away from the exhibition, with its "poisonous impropriety."

-No sources record what happened, but on 4 December 1902 Wil van Gogh was interned and later transferred to the House Veldwijk, a psychiatric institution at Ermelo.
+No sources record what happened, but on 4 December 1902, van Gogh was interned and later transferred to the House Veldwijk, a psychiatric institution at Ermelo.
 The diagnosis of dementia praecox, on which this measure was based, was at the time considered a fatal illness.
 Asylum records later noted:

-Wil van Gogh remained at Ermelo for almost four decades before she died there on 17 May 1941.
+Van Gogh remained at Ermelo for almost four decades before she died there on 17 May 1941.
 She was the last surviving of the Van Gogh siblings.
 The works that Vincent had gifted her were in safe keeping with her sister-in-law Jo, and on Jo's death in 1925, Jo's son Vincent Willem sold a few of his aunt's paintings in order to pay for her hospital placement in Veldwijk.

 Whether she was mentally ill or not is nowadays difficult to prove.
 Renate Berger asserts that Wil van Gogh shared the fate of many "sisters of well-known men" at the time.